jac6779/brooklyn-home-sales-llm/README.md

 The workflow starts with raw NYC home sales data, enriches each property with PLUTO geospatial data and nearest subway distance, applies structured preprocessing and feature engineering, compares multiple regression models, and serves the final model through a FastAPI inference API deployed on AWS App Runner.

-The project also includes an AI-powered inference layer that combines OCR, retrieval-augmented prompting, and LLM-based structured extraction.
+The project also includes an OpenAI-powered inference layer that with retrieval-augmented prompting, and LLM-based structured extraction.
 Users can submit natural-language property descriptions or uploaded documents, and the system extracts relevant information, retrieves project-specific contextual references, converts the input into validated structured model features, and then passes those features into the trained regression pipeline.

 This repo reflects a full applied ML workflow:
 - raw data preprocessing